ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 1. Describe your organization and its purpose.

     Chi Psi is a fraternity whose purpose is philanthropy and brotherhood.
-It is focused on developing young men socially, morally, and intillectually.
+It is focused on developing young men socially, morally, and intellectually.

 2. What makes your organization and its services special or unique?